Skip to main content

 +

-Lease payments made to the lessor before the lease commencement date
+Lease payments made to the lessor at or before the lease commencement date

 Initial direct costs incurred